-780. Except as otherwise provided by rule of law, the credibility of a witness may be affected by any statement or other conduct that has any tendency in reason to prove or disprove the truthfulness of his testimony at the hearing, including but not limited to any of the following:
+780. Except as otherwise provided by law, the judge or jury may consider in determining the credibility of a witness any statement or other conduct that has any tendency in reason to prove or disprove the truthfulness of his testimony at the hearing, including but not limited to any of the following:

-- (a) His demeanor while testifying and the manner in which he testifies. - (b) The character of his testimony. - (c) The extent of his capacity to perceive, to recollect, or to communicate any fact or matter about which he testifies. - (d) The extent of his opportunity to perceive any fact or matter about which he testifies. - (e) His character for honesty or veracity or their opposites. - (f) The existence or nonexistence of a bias, interest, or other improper motive. - (g) A statement previously made by him that is consistent with his testimony at the hearing. - (h) A statement made by him that is inconsistent with any part of his testimony at the hearing. - (i) The existence or nonexistence of any fact or matter testified to by him. - (j) His attitude toward the action in which he testifies or toward the giving of testimony. - (k) His admission of untruthfulness.
+(a) His demeanor while testifying and the manner in which he testifies.

+(b) The character of his testimony.

+(c) The extent of his capacity to perceive, to recollect, or to communicate any fact or matter about which he testifies.

+(d) The extent of his opportunity to perceive any fact or matter about which he testifies.

+(e) His character for honesty or veracity or their opposites.

+(f) The existence or nonexistence of a bias, interest, or other improper motive.

+(g) A statement previously made by him that is consistent with his testimony at the hearing.

+(h) A statement made by him that is inconsistent with any part of his testimony at the hearing.

+(i) The existence or nonexistence of any fact or matter testified to by him.

+(j) His attitude toward the action in which he testifies or toward the giving of testimony.

+(k) His admission of untruthfulness.